akyengo-Jr/akyengo-jr/README.md

 - LinkedIn: [Goodness O. Akyengo](https://www.linkedin.com/in/goodness-akyengo-308072324/)
 - Twitter: [@G_akyengo](https://x.com/G_akyengo)
 - Personal Website: (NON yet)

-Thanks for visiting my profile!
+Hope we can colaborate in the future
 Have a great day! 😊